 This chapter proved the hypothesis stated in the literature review chapter about wage components, that there are great differences among men and women in regards of bonuses, benefits and compensations.
 According to the hypothesis men get bonuses more often than women and men have more benefits/compensations provided by their employer.
 66% of men (who have been eligible for bonuses/compensations) have got bonuses, while among women this indicator is almost twice lower with 34%.
 Also 60% of men have got premias, while the same experience has been for 41% of women (who responded that they have been rewarded compensations/benefits by their employer).
-The significant finding regarding benefits was that there is also a wide gender gap regarding the health insurance - 67% of men and just 33% of women claimed, they have health insurance exists in Georgia, the private health insurance often provides better or extra coverage of helth-related exspences.
+The significant finding regarding benefits was that there is also a wide gender gap regarding the health insurance - 67% of men and just 33% of women claimed, they have health insurance provided by their employer.
+Regardless the fact that national health insurance exists in Georgia, the private health insuranse often provides better or extra coverage of helth-related exspences.